SwingGuy1024/Blog/Bad Uses of Optional.md

         }
     }

-**Usage**
+**Buggy Usage Example**

-    setResultLockoutDuration(result, authenticationResult.getLockoutDuration().get()); // This threw a NullPointerException
+    setResultLockoutDuration(result, authenticationResult.getLockoutDuration().get());

-Why are we getting a `NullPointerException`?
-Is it because the Optional is empty?
+This usage threw a NullPointerException.
+Why?
+Is it because the Optional<Integer> is empty?
 Or is `authenticationResult` null?
 My IDE issues a warning for the call to `get()`, saying *'Optional.get()' without 'isPresent()' check*.
 But that's not the problem, because an empty `Optional.get()` will throw a `NoSuchElementException`, rather than a `NullPointerException`.
 So it's clear that the problem is that the call to `AuthenticationResult.getLockoutDuration()` is returning null.

-So there are three bugs here.
-Two are in this one line of code, and one is in the class.

-**Bug 1**
+So there are two bugs in the usage: First, They didn't test the value of `lockoutDuration` for null, which shouldn't even be necessary.
+Second, even if it wasn't null, it would have been empty, so their call to get() would have thrown a `NoSuchElementException`.

+On top of that, the class is buggy, because the Optional<Integer> that wraps a possibly null value may itself be null.

+When the class member is an Optional instance, it's just as likely to be null as any other object.
+So if the developer was trying using Optional to avoid a `NullPointerException`, it didn't work.
+(Of course, Optional wasn't written to solve this problem, and as this example illustrates, it doesn't.)

+(The possibility of a the getter returning null should have been caught by unit tests.
+Your unit tests should always test for proper behavior when given bad input.
+Proper behavior for bad input usually means throwing an exception, so it an easy test to write.)

-The Optional lockoutDuration property was may itself be null.
-This is a problem because the class member was left uninitialized.
-If you're going to use wrap member values inside Optionals, it's wise to always initialize them.
-But you should also take care that they don't get set to null.
+The Optional<lockoutDuration> property may be null because the class member was left uninitialized.
+If you're going to  wrap member values inside Optionals, it's wise to always initialize them.
+But you should also take care that the setter doesn't set them to null.

     private Optional<Integer> lockoutDuration = Optional.empty();

     public void setLockoutDuration(Optional<Integer> lockoutDuration) {
-        if (lockoutDuration == null) {
-            this.lockoutDuration = Optional.empty();
-        } else {
-            this.lockoutDuration = lockoutDuration;
+        this.lockoutDuration = (lockoutDuration == null)?
+Optional.empty() : lockoutDuration;
-        }
     }

     public Optional<Integer> getLockoutDuration() {